Closterium kuetzingii (Brebisson, 1856)

 • at the distal ends of the chloroplasts each one vacuole filled with oval shaped crystals

-• in each chloroplast with 4–6 pyrenoids
+• each chloroplast with 4–6 pyrenoids

 • cell wall brownish, with striation of 8–11 lines/10 µm